kalistamp/ph_fish/gophish.md

 ```find . -type f -exec sed -i.bak 's/X-Gophish-Contact/X-Contact/g' {} +```

 ```find . -type f -exec sed -i.bak 's/X-Gophish-Signature/X-Signature/g' {} +```

-This will make our message less obvious phishing, as by default they shout GOPHISH which defeats the purpose if you wish to remain stealthy.
-Then we will move on and modify the ServerName parameter under the /gophish/config/config.go file path as follows:

-[From] ```const ServerName = "gophish"```

-[To] ```const ServerName = "IGNORE"```

 ***